It's a former federal prison on a rocky island in the middle of the bay, steeped in legend and a popular tourist stop.

-Many Alcatraz Island prison buildings are gone.
-Some burned during the 1960s' American Indian Alcatraz occupation.
+Barracks from Alcatraz Island's stint as a military base, the cell house, lighthouse, and a few others remain.
+Many of the Alcatraz Island prison buildings are gone.
+Some burned during the American Indian Alcatraz occupation in the 1960s.
 The guard's residences, deteriorated beyond repair, were torn down in the 1970s.
-Barracks from Alcatraz Island's stint as a military base, the cell house, lighthouse and a few others remain.

-To see the two San Francisco Bay islands in one day, take the Alcatraz & Angel Island Tour will take you to Angel Island, too.
+To see two San Francisco Bay islands in one day, take the Alcatraz & Angel Island Tour which will also take you to Angel Island.

 Alcatraz Island Tickets

-- Reserve Tickets Ahead: Alcatraz tours are very popular and tickets sell out fast.
+Alcatraz tour tickets sell out fast.
 The official brochures say tickets sell out as early as a week in advance in the summer and on holiday weekends.
-On a July Friday, I've seen them sold out until the following Tuesday.
-Get tickets online up to 90 days ahead or call 415-981-7625.
+When checked on a July Friday, they were sold out until the following Tuesday.

-- How Long: The trip to Alcatraz takes about 15 minutes each way from San Francisco.
+The boat ride to Alcatraz takes about 15 minutes each way from San Francisco.
 Your tour can last as long as you like (or until the last boat leaves).

-- Miss your Alcatraz boat?
-Don't despair.
+If you miss your boat, don't despair.
 The ticket office can direct you to the standby line for the next one.

-- Walking: To see Alcatraz, you'll have to walk — a lot, but it's easy enough if you're in reasonably good shape.
-The SEAT tram gets you up the hill, but you still have to walk after you get there.
-On a hot day, bring plenty of water so you don't get too thirsty walking uphill.
+To see Alcatraz, you'll walk — a lot.
+It's easy enough if you're in reasonably good shape.
+They offer a tram to get you up the hill, but you still have to walk after you get there.

-- Seasickness: The new, environmentally friendly boats are quiet, clean and smooth riding.
+The boats are quiet, clean and smooth riding.
 The trip is short.
-But if you need a Dramamine just to sit on the dock and watch the boat bobbing up and down, take your favorite remedy.
-Otherwise you'll probably be OK.
+But if you need a Dramamine just to sit on the dock and watch a boat bobbing up and down, take your favorite remedy.

-- Seeing Spots: The white spots all over the island aren't paint.
-DON'T look up if you hear a birdy noise!
+Those white spots all over the island aren't paint.
 Rangers say several people a day acquire a "white badge of honor" as a gift from a seagull.
-You'll also need to watch where you put your hands, avoiding those same white splotches.
+DON'T look up if you hear birds.
+Also, watch where you put your hands to avoid touching those same white splotches of yucky stuff.

 Alcatraz Tour Review

-Alcatraz is likely to bore children under the age of 5 and is better for kids over 8 or 9 years old who know what it is.
+Alcatraz is likely to bore children under the age of five and is more fun for kids who are old enough to understand what it is.

-On the plus side, the views of San Francisco and the bay are nice.
-History buffs will enjoy it.
-So will anyone who's seen the movies about it and feel like it's a must-see.
-The audio tour is one of the best anywhere, using voices of actual guards and prisoners to tell you about it.
+On the plus side, the views of San Francisco and the bay are eye-popping.
+History buffs enjoy Alcatraz.
+So does anyone who's seen the movies about it and feel like it's a must-see.
+The audio tour is one of the best anywhere, using voices of actual guards and prisoners to tell the prison's story.

 On the downside, it takes almost half a day to go there and back.
-If your visit is short, that may be more of your trip than you want to spend on one activity.
+If your trip to San Francisco is short, that may be more time than you want to spend on one activity.
 And it smells like bird poop during spring seagull nesting season.